-This innovative musical, directed by George Sidney, and starring Frank Sinatra and Gene Kelly, blends live action and animation in an imaginative way, a technique that would become popular decades later with Bob Zemeckis' “Who Framed Roger Rabbit,” and others.
+This exuberant musical, directed by George Sidney, and starring Frank Sinatra and Gene Kelly, blends live action and animation in an imaginative way, a technique that would become popular decades later with Bob Zemeckis’ “Who Framed Roger Rabbit,” and others.

 Highlights of the film include Gene Kelly dancing with the animated mouse Jerry (of “Tom & Jerry” fame) and Frank Sinatra crooning, “I Fall in Love Too Easily,” which was nominated for an Oscar.